 I encourage both individuals and parents to keep an open line of communication with me regarding the individual’s progress.

 Ready To Join Us?

 Answer: Anywhere from 60-90 minutes depending on how many athletes are in the group.
 I typically have the athlete text or call their parent 5 minutes before the workout is over.

 Answer: Yes.
 If your athlete is a high school football player and football practice and/or “two a days” are starting or if it’s football season, scale back your workouts to 1 -2 x week.
-Your athlete will continue to get nutritional guidance directly from me daily, continue to focus on staying strong and injury resistant, work on mental toughness, and keep their spot in the program (there’s currently a waiting list).
-I have athletes come 1-2 week during their “in season” sport such as football or baseball.
+Your athlete will continue to get nutritional guidance directly from me daily, continue to focus on staying strong and injury-resistant, work on mental toughness, and keep their spot in the program.
+I have athletes come 1-2 times a week during their “in-season” sport such as football or baseball.